varunk08/book_notes/programming/effective_modern_cpp.md

 Names of dependent types must be preceded with *typename*

 #### 10: Prefer scoped `enums` to unscoped `enums`
-Forward declaring enums prevents the need for recompilation if it's changed.
+Forward declaring enums, using `enum class` prevents the need for recompilation if it's changed.
+To save memory, compilers choose the smallest underlying type for an unscoped enum.
+Like choosing `char` as enum type if there are only a few enums.
+The default type for scoped enums is `int`.
+This can be specified.
+Use `noexcept` when the function will never throw an exception.